Arbitrary high-order structure-preserving schemes for the generalized Rosenau-type equation: Introduction

 Besides the momentum conservation law \eqref{Ros-momentum}, the equation \eqref{Ros-equation} also satisfies the Hamiltonian energy \eqref{Ros-Hamiltonian-energy}, which is one of the most important first integrals of the Hamiltonian system.
 Based on the averaged vector field method \cite{QM08}, Cai et al. \cite{CLZCNSNS2018} proposed a second-order energy-preserving scheme, and two fourth-order energy-preserving schemes are then proposed by using the composition ideas \cite{ELW06}.
 Nevertheless, it is shown in \cite{ELW06} that the high-order schemes obtained by the composition method will be at the price of a terrible zig-zag of the step points (see Fig. 4.2 in Ref. \cite{ELW06}), which may be tedious and time consuming.
 Thus, the construction of high-order energy-preserving schemes for the Rosenau equation \eqref{Ros-equation} seems to be still at its beginning stage.
-In this paper, the second aim is to present a new strategy for proposing arbitrary high-order energy-preserving schemes for the Rosenau equation \eqref{Ros-equation}, which is inspired by the idea of the quadratic auxiliary variable (QAV) approach\cite{GHWW2022}.
+In this paper, the second aim is to present a new strategy for proposing arbitrary high-order energy-preserving schemes for the Rosenau equation \eqref{Ros-equation} based on the quadratic auxiliary variable (QAV) approach\cite{CGHW-NMTMA-2022,GHWW2022,Tapley-SISC2022}, which is inspired by the idea of the energy quadratization (EQ) approach \cite{SXY18,SXY19siamrev,YZW17}.

 The rest of this paper is organized as follows.
-In Section \ref{Ros-section-2}, the high-order momentum-preserving and energy-preserving schemes for the equation \eqref{Ros-equation} are proposed, respectively and their structure-preserving properties are proved in details.
+In Section \ref{Ros-section-2}, the high-order momentum-preserving and energy-preserving schemes for the equation \eqref{Ros-equation} are proposed, respectively and their structure-preserving properties are analysed in details.
 Extensive numerical examples and some comparisons are addressed to illustrate the performance of the proposed schemes in Section \ref{Ros-section-3}.
 We draw some conclusions in Section \ref{Ros-section-4}.